 St Augustine’s parish has been at the centre of Catholic life in High Wycombe for more than 120 years and we are fortunate to belong to a thriving community experiencing growing numbers.

 Our parish has a long and interesting history dating back to 1889 when local landowner Philip F. Rose, a convert to the Catholic faith, asked Bishop Arthur Riddell to set up a parish here.

 Fr Herbert Ignatius Beale was appointed to High Wycombe in 1889 to serve the small Catholic community in South Bucks, and in 1894 the church of St Augustine’s in Castle St was consecrated.
 The church we know today on Amersham Hill was opened in 1957.

-On 29th August 2014 , at a standing-room-only farewell Mass, we said goodbye to our Parish Priest of 36 years, Fr Willie Strain, who has retired to his native Donegal.
-We look forward to welcoming Fr J J Bernard OMI during September and early October and then Mgr Paul Donovan, our new Parish Priest, who will be celebrating his first Sunday Mass in our Parish week-ending 18th/19th October.
+On 29th August 2014 , at a standing-room-only farewell Mass, we said goodbye to our Parish Priest of 36 years, Fr Willie Strain, who has retired to his native Donegal (where he arrived safely at 4pm on Tuesday 2nd Sept.).
+We are looking forward to the arrival of Mgr Paul Donovan, our new Parish Priest, who will be celebrating his first Sunday Mass in our Parish week-ending 18th/19th October.